Kong/terraform-provider-konnect/docs/resources/gateway_plugin_mtls_auth.md

 Optional:

 - `allow_partial_chain` (Boolean) Allow certificate verification with only an intermediate certificate.
 When this is enabled, you don't need to upload the full chain to Kong Certificates.
+Default: false
 - `anonymous` (String) An optional string (consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 If empty (default null), the request fails with an authentication failure `4xx`.
 Note that this value must refer to the consumer `id` or `username` attribute, and **not** its `custom_id`.
 - `authenticated_group_by` (String) Certificate property to use as the authenticated group.
 Valid values are `CN` (Common Name) or `DN` (Distinguished Name).
 Once `skip_consumer_lookup` is applied, any client with a valid certificate can access the Service/API.
-To restrict usage to only some of the authenticated users, also add the ACL plugin (not covered here) and create allowed or denied groups of users. must be one of ["CN", "DN"]
+To restrict usage to only some of the authenticated users, also add the ACL plugin (not covered here) and create allowed or denied groups of users.
+Default: "CN"; must be one of ["CN", "DN"]
 - `ca_certificates` (List of String) List of CA Certificates strings to use as Certificate Authorities (CA) when validating a client certificate.
 At least one is required but you can specify as many as needed.
 The value of this array is comprised of primary keys (`id`).
 - `cache_ttl` (Number) Cache expiry time in seconds.
+Default: 60
 - `cert_cache_ttl` (Number) The length of time in seconds between refreshes of the revocation check status cache.
+Default: 60000
 - `consumer_by` (List of String) Whether to match the subject name of the client-supplied certificate against consumer's `username` and/or `custom_id` attribute.
 If set to `[]` (the empty array), then auto-matching is disabled.
 - `default_consumer` (String) The UUID or username of the consumer to use when a trusted client certificate is presented but no consumer matches.
 Note that this value must refer to the consumer `id` or `username` attribute, and **not** its `custom_id`.
 - `http_proxy_host` (String) A string representing a host name, such as example.com.
 - `http_proxy_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 - `http_timeout` (Number) HTTP timeout threshold in milliseconds when communicating with the OCSP server or downloading CRL.
+Default: 30000
 - `https_proxy_host` (String) A string representing a host name, such as example.com.
 - `https_proxy_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 - `revocation_check_mode` (String) Controls client certificate revocation check behavior.
 If set to `SKIP`, no revocation check is performed.
 If set to `IGNORE_CA_ERROR`, the plugin respects the revocation status when either OCSP or CRL URL is set, and doesn't fail on network issues.
-If set to `STRICT`, the plugin only treats the certificate as valid when it's able to verify the revocation status. must be one of ["IGNORE_CA_ERROR", "SKIP", "STRICT"]
+If set to `STRICT`, the plugin only treats the certificate as valid when it's able to verify the revocation status.
+Default: "IGNORE_CA_ERROR"; must be one of ["IGNORE_CA_ERROR", "SKIP", "STRICT"]
 - `send_ca_dn` (Boolean) Sends the distinguished names (DN) of the configured CA list in the TLS handshake message.
+Default: false
 - `skip_consumer_lookup` (Boolean) Skip consumer lookup once certificate is trusted against the configured CA list.
+Default: false

 <a id="nestedatt--ordering"></a>